Home • Success Stories • Intelligent knowledge manageme…

 The project is at a very good stage and has already achieved great results, but we are continuing to work with ZEISS to make it even better.
 Usability is to be further improved, for example a personalized start page for the service technicians increases efficiency.
 Our knowledge graph can be further refined to generate only the relevant information.
 Our next project steps include a service recommender and AI-based analyses.

-We look forward to further cooperation with all stakeholders at ZEISS Microscopy.
+We look forward to continuing to work with all stakeholders at ZEISS RMS.